jeffvance/openshift-ceph-ex/MYSQL.md

 Our mysql example uses the official mysql image found [here](https://hub.docker.com/_/mysql/).
 First, pull down the image on *each* of your OSE worker nodes:

 ```
+#on *each* OSE-node:
-docker pull mysql
+$ docker pull mysql
 ```

-Next, test to ensure that mysql can be run from a containers:
+Next, test to ensure that mysql can be run in a container:

 ```
 $ docker run --name mysql -e MYSQL_ROOT_PASSWORD=foopass -d mysql